U.S. Copyright Office, Library of Congress.

 - Preregistration and Registration of Claims to Copyright

-In consideration of the foregoing, the U.S. Copyright Office amends 37 CFR parts 201 and 202 as follows:
+For the reasons set forth in the preamble, the Copyright Office amends 37 CFR part 202 as follows:

 PART 202—PREREGISTRATION AND REGISTRATION OF CLAIMS TO COPYRIGHT